 If you or a loved one are experiencing hair loss, this page will will be of great help to you.
 Know this, you are not alone.
 There are many, many cases of hair loss involving men, women and children.

 More than half of the men and women in the United States experience thinning hair with about 30% of these by age 30.
-An estimated 30 million women in the United States suffer from thinning hair.
-This condition affects 50 percent of women over the age of 50.
+This condition affects 50% of women over the age of 50.
 This can be traumatic for anyone because losing hair can affect self-esteem, confidence and relationships.

 Although there are no definitive answers as to what causes a person to lose their hair, there are a number of general factors to consider.